 Instructional Coaches Need to Know How Memory Works – And It’s Not a Muscle

-I often hear memory described as a muscleβsomething that gets stronger the more you “work it out.”
+I often hear memory described as a muscle—something that gets stronger the more you “work it out.”
 While the sentiment is well-intentioned, it’s a misleading metaphor.
 Our memory isn’t a single entity that we can simply beef up through brute force.
 It’s a complex system, and for instructional coaches, understanding its nuances is a game-changer for helping teachers truly embed new and refined strategies into their practice as well as teach the teachers we are coaching how learning happens.

 Scaling Instructional Coaching: Overcoming Key Challenges

-While the evidence for instructional coaching’s effectiveness is compelling, translating this potential into widespread impact presents significant challenges, particularly when attempting to scale programs across schools or districts.
-A primary concern, identified by Kraft et al. (2018), is the potential dilution of quality as coaching programs expand.
-The personalization and strong relationships that underpin effectiveContinueContinue reading “Scaling Instructional Coaching: Overcoming Key Challenges”
+📬 Stay in the loop Join educators getting weekly insights on AI, co-teaching, and instructional leadership.
+Subscribe While the evidence for instructional coaching’s effectiveness is compelling, translating this potential into widespread impact presents significant challenges, particularly when attempting to scale programs across schools or districts.
+A primary concern, identified by Kraft et al. (2018), isContinueContinue reading “Scaling Instructional Coaching: Overcoming Key Challenges”

 AI Agents: The Future of School Leadership

-The deployment of AI Agents has the potential to greatly impact school leadership.
-These autonomous software systems, capable of perceiving their environment, making decisions, and executing actions independently, will have the opportunity to redefine the role of educational leaders if they choose to deploy these tools.
-Remember, we are still in the early days ofContinueContinue reading “AI Agents: The Future of School Leadership”
+📬 Stay in the loop Join educators getting weekly insights on AI, co-teaching, and instructional leadership.
+Subscribe The deployment of AI Agents has the potential to greatly impact school leadership.
+These autonomous software systems, capable of perceiving their environment, making decisions, and executing actions independently, will have the opportunity to redefine the role of educationalContinueContinue reading “AI Agents: The Future of School Leadership”

 The Power of Rehearsal: The Most Overlooked Step in Instructional Coaching

-Instructional coaching is a powerful tool for transforming teaching and learning, but one of its most underutilized strategies within instructional coaching is lesson rehearsal by the teaching being coachedβa safe, structured opportunity for teachers to practice new instructional strategies before implementing them in the classroom.
+Instructional coaching is a powerful tool for transforming teaching and learning, but one of its most underutilized strategies within instructional coaching is lesson rehearsal by the teaching being coached—a safe, structured opportunity for teachers to practice new instructional strategies before implementing them in the classroom.
 Check out how this critical element of instructional coaching can be implemented and be apart of your coaching toolkit and practice.